UniMath/agda-unimath/src/synthetic-homotopy-theory/eckmann-hilton-argument.lagda.md

 #### The motivation

 Now we give the more homotopy theoretic version of the Eckmann-Hilton argument.
-Consider 2-loops `α β : Ω² (X , base)`.
+Consider 2-loops `α β : Ω² X`.
 The more homotopy theoretic Eckmann-Hilton argument is often depicted as follows:

 ```text